Security

 • All JavaScript has been written to support asynchronous loading (faster), and to provide variables in data attributes or <meta> tags, which keeps code and data separate.

-• All JavaScript and CSS is provided with the "integrity" attribute, which ensures the received content is correct, and this is enforced with "require-sri-for" in the Content Security Policy.
+• All JavaScript and CSS is provided with the "integrity" attribute, which ensures the received content is correct.

 • All JavaScript has been written to work with Trusted Types, to ensure unsafe methods aren't used - e.g. link.setAtribute('href', url).
 This is enforced via the "trusted-types" Content Security Policy.